Kinetic Initial Conditions for Inflation: Generic nature of kinetic dominance

-This is a monotonically decreasing function of $f$, and hence attains its minimum at $\fm$, thus:
+This is a monotonically decreasing function of \(f\), and hence attains its minimum at \(\fm\); thus,

-The difference between $h$ and $f$ is therefore monotonically increasing at a rate greater than some positive number.
-Since $f$ is positive, it is bounded below and as $\psi_1$ is made arbitrarily large, $h$ grows without bound.
+The difference between \(h\) and \(f\) is therefore monotonically increasing at a rate greater than some positive number.
+Since \(f\) is positive, it is bounded below and as \(\psi_1\) is made arbitrarily large, \(h\) grows without bound.

 We therefore find ourselves in a situation demonstrated in \Fref{fig:figure_uschem}.
-For any given potential $V(\phi)$, there is at most a single solution $f(\psi)$ that is finite and positive ($0<f(\psi)<\fm$): any solution that is larger than $f(\psi)$ at some point $\psi=\psiz$ diverges as $\psi\to\infty$ ($a\to0$).
-Further, any solution $l(\psi)$ that starts out less than $f(\psi)$ must fall to a value less than $0$.
-If $l(\psi)$ did not fall below $0$, but were another example of a finite positive solution, then by the argument above, this would imply $f(\psi)>l(\psi)$ must diverge, contradicting our initial assumptions on $f(\psi)$.
+For any given potential \(V(\phi)\), there is at most a single solution \(f(\psi)\) that is finite and positive [\(0<f(\psi)<\fm\)]: any solution that is larger than \(f(\psi)\) at some point \(\psi=\psiz\) diverges as \(\psi\to\infty\) (\(a\to0\)).
+Further, any solution \(l(\psi)\) that starts out less than \(f(\psi)\) must fall to a value less than \(0\).
+If \(l(\psi)\) did not fall below \(0\), but were another example of a finite positive solution, then by the argument above, this would imply \(f(\psi)>l(\psi)\) must diverge, contradicting our initial assumptions on \(f(\psi)\).

-One therefore expects universes with a steadily moving inflaton to have a generically diverging $y$ as $a\to0$, except perhaps for a single special case for a given potential $V(\phi)$.
-The consequences of a generically divergent $y$ shall now be examined.
-If $y$ diverges, then so does $u$ by equation \eref{eqn:y_def}.
-If $u$ diverges, then we find that $\prm \phi$ diverges by \eref{eqn:phitrans}:
+One therefore expects universes with a steadily moving inflaton to have a generically diverging \(y\) as \(a\to0\), except perhaps for a single special case for a given potential \(V(\phi)\).
+The consequences of a generically divergent \(y\) shall now be examined.
+If \(y\) diverges, then so does \(u\) by equation~\eqref{eqn:y_def}.
+If \(u\) diverges, then we find that \(\prm \phi\) diverges by~\eqref{eqn:phitrans}: